Sandbox47/upgraded-ballotsnarks/README.md

 - Condorcet
 - Majority Judgment

 This repository is the accompanying implementation to the bachelor thesis "Comparative Analysis of zk-SNARK Instantiations for Ensuring Ballot Validity" by Felix Röhr.
-This work is also included in this repository as `Thesis_Roehr.pdf`.
+This work is also included here as `Thesis_Roehr.pdf`.

+To install the required dependencies and benchmark our implementation, please follow the instructions in `QuickStart.md`.